 |

 to San Luis Rey under the guidance of Fr.
-Joseph Jeremias O’Keefe.
-Fr.
-O’Keefe has been
+Joseph Jeremias O’Keefe who is referred to

-church and rebuilt the permanent living quarters on the foundations of the old mission
+church and rebuilt the living quarters on the foundations of the old Mission

-1949 for a Franciscan college which serves today as a Retreat Center.
+college which is the Retreat Center.
 During the 1950’s

-and 60’s the Friars uncovered the soldiers barracks and the lavanderia from layers of dirt
+and 60’s the Friars uncovered ruins of the soldier barracks and lavanderia from layers of dirt

 accumulated over the years.
 In 1984 a restoration effort to stabilize and preserve the

 exterior of the church building was completed.
-Conservation of paintings and sculptures
+Mission restoration and preservation is an

 |